 The UK Shared Prosperity Fund is a central pillar of the UK government's Levelling Up agenda and provides £2.6 billion of national funding for local investment by March 2025.

 How UKSPF funding will be spent in district

-In the third year of the funding programme, we will be looking to provide support for local areas to fund skills needs.
-We will continue working with local businesses to identify in what areas they are unable to fill vacancies due to skills shortages.
+During the funding programme the council will be looking to provide support for local areas to fund skills needs.
+Work will be undertaken with local businesses to identify in what areas they are unable to fill vacancies due to skills shortages.

 Additionally, green skills courses will be a focus targeted around ensuring the district has a skilled workforce to achieve the government's net zero and wider environmental ambitions.

 If you require more information please email firstname.lastname@example.org